 Review the typical characteristics of a school with a strong program in sound engineering.
-Get info about three well-ranked schools with programs in this field, and find out what kinds of sound engineering degrees you could pursue at each school.
-Schools offering Biology degrees can also be found in these popular choices.
+Get info about two well-ranked schools with programs in this field, and find out what kinds of sound engineering degrees you could pursue at each school.

 What Are Some Characteristics of Top Sound Engineering Programs?

 When looking into sound engineering schools, you may want programs that offer hands-on training with state-of-the-art equipment, either in a recording studio or at a live venue.
 Top programs usually encourage internships.
 Students sometimes participate in university-sponsored music business ventures, like recording labels or publishing companies.

 Drexel tied for 102nd in U.S. News & World Report's 2019 national university ranking.
 Drexel is a co-sponsor of the Kal and Lucille Rudman Institute for Entertainment Industry Studies.
 Undergraduates enrolled in the music industry program can specialize in music technology and production.
 You could take courses like music composition, current audio production techniques and the business of music.
 Students have access to five specialized recording studios and two audio labs.
 A five-year B.S./Master of Business Administration (MBA) program is also available.

 As an undergraduate, you'll complete two 3-month summer co-op experiences with music industry organizations.
 Student-run programs include MAD Dragon Records, winner of two Independent Music Awards for best college record label.
 Drexel students also operate a booking agency, a concert production company and MAD Dragon Publishing.
 You could pursue the following degrees:

 - B.S. in Music Industry - Recording Arts and Music Production Concentration